Card Issuing and Management Technical FAQs

 After card creation, you can use the Card Activate web service to update the expiry date at the time of card activation.

-If using the Cards API, the equivalent API is Update Card to update the expiry date.
+If using the Cards API, the equivalent API is Replace Card to update the expiry date.

 For more information, see the Chip Parameters Guide.